e183b796621afbf902067460/aero-data-engineer/README.md

 # cookiecutter-quickview-template
-A cookiecutter-based template to quickly create a streaming service with standardized project structure.
+A cookiecutter template to quickly create a streaming service with standardized project structure.

 # Before Quickstart